06 December 2021

 The third dose is advised to anyone over the age of 12 who, at the time of their first or second vaccine dose, were severely immunosuppressed.
 This includes people with prostate cancer who had a vaccine dose within six months of their immunosuppressive chemotherapy or radiotherapy treatment.
 Chemotherapy and radiotherapy can weaken your immune system, this means you may not have built up a strong immune response to the first and second vaccinations.

 External beam radiotherapy to the prostate shouldn’t affect your immune system.
-If you’ve had radiotherapy to treat cancer inside your prostate, speak to your GP or consultant about whether you are eligible for the primary third dose.
+If you’ve had radiotherapy to treat cancer inside your prostate, speak to your GP or consultant about whether you are eligible for a third dose.

 The third dose will not be offered to all people who are clinically extremely vulnerable.